 SP Health chief executive and Chairman of Manly Warringah Sea Eagles NRL Club, Scott Penn, said the issue stems from complacency.

-“Despite growing community awareness about the need for healthier habits, Australians aren’t as concerned as they should be about putting on weight.
-Most people think it’s normal to gain weight, especially over winter, and dismiss the long-term impact these extra kilos have on a person’s health,” he said.
+“Despite growing community awareness about the need for healthier habits, Australians aren’t as concerned as they should be about putting on weight," he said.